 While the FCC's regulations primarily focus on preventing future robocalls, they also address the broader issue of consumer data protection.
 By tightening the requirements for telecom companies, the FCC aims to ensure that caller identification information is accurate and reliable.
 This is crucial for organizations like the Industry Traceback Group, which works to track and identify robocallers as their calls navigate the complex U.S. telephone networks.

 The FCC's previous regulations, which require telecoms to certify the accuracy of their caller information annually, will complement these new measures.
-This comprehensive approach is designed to enhance accountability and transparency in the telecom industry, ultimately protecting consumers from scams and unwanted calls.
+The proposed rules also include mandates for providers to store relevant records for at least four years after a customer relationship ends, enhancing accountability and transparency in the telecom industry, ultimately protecting consumers from scams and unwanted calls.

 What You Should Do